-Premium Tobacco International DMCC.
-The role of the risk committee primarily is to ascertain any country risk concerns, set credit risk policy, conduct due diligence and set credit limits for any new suppliers or buyers.
+The credit and finance committee consists of 5 persons.
+Andre Konzen, Nicolas Salazar, Paul Gardiner, David Hickman and Shane Heppell The role of the risk committee is primarily to ascertain any country risk concerns, set credit risk policy, conduct due diligence and set credit limits for any new suppliers or buyers.